farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 If at any point your `HARM TRACK` is filled, you are taken out and the rest of the scene continues without you.
 When the scene is over, clear the track and explain how you recover.

 The only way to recover from `HARM` is in-fiction.
 You can either rest, lay low or seek medical attention.
 When doing so, the GM will look at the fiction and tell you how much (1-5) you recover.

+> #### Designer Notes: HACKING HARM
+>
+> Harm is the main challenge pacing mechanism for the game.
+The GM can inflict it on a player when they fail, or get a partial success, as they attempt dangerous actions.
+>
+> If you want to make the characters feel stronger or weaker, you can adjust the length of the harm track.
+Remember that failing a risky action can mark 1 box of harm, while failing a desperate one could mean marking 2.
+Take this in consideration and test your changes until you get the proper feeling for how you want the characters to feel in your game.
+In doubt, we still consider 5 boxes to be a good default value.
+>
+> To change the way harm work, you could also include more than one harm track, depending on what your game is about.
+Doing this will let you spread the pace over multiple tracks.

 ## Abilities